C4ptainCrunch/thesis/source/index.rst

 -----

 The subject of our study, Awalé is played on a board made of two rows of six pits.
-Each row is owned by a player that sits in front of it.
+Each row is owned by a player that sits in front of it (see figure ":ref:`intro-kalah`").
-In the initial state of the game every pit contains 4 seeds thus the game contains 48 seeds in total.
+In the initial state of the game, every pit contains 4 seeds and  the game thus contains 48 seeds in total.
+For the sake of convenience, the players are named North and South.

 .. figure:: /_static/awale.jpg

-   A typical Awalé board in the start position.
+   A typical Awalé board in the initial position.

-The board can be schematized like this, every big circle representing a pit and every small disc representing a seed.
-The 6 pits from the top row belonging to the north player and the 6 others belonging to the south player.
+The board can be schematized as in Figure #REF:initial board this, every big circle representing a pit and every small disc representing a seed.
+The 6 pits from the top row belong to North and the 6 others to South.

-Numbers in the bottom right of each pits are the count of stones in each pit for better readability.
+Numbers at the bottom right of each pit is the count of seeds in each pit for better readability.